tmenguy/ha-solcast-solar/README.md

 > [!TIP]
 > The Solcast Servers seem to occasionally be under some strain, and the servers return 429 return codes when they are busy.
+> The Solcast integration will automatically pause, then retry the connection several times, but occasionally even this strategy can fail to download Solcast data.
 > Changing your API Key is not a solution, nor is uninstalling and re-installing the Solcast PV Solar Integration.
-> These "tricks" might appear to work, but all that has actually happened is that you have tried again later, and the integration has worked.
+> These "tricks" might appear to work, but all that has actually happened is that you have tried again later, and the integration has worked as the Solcast servers are less busy.
 >
 > If you think that have problems in the integration, make sure that you have logging turned on, and capture logs to find out if you are getting messages indicating that the Solcast API is busy - these indicate that the Solcast API is under stress.
 > Log capture instructions are in the Bug Issue Template - you will see them if you start creating a new issue - make sure you include logs if you want the assistance of the repository constributors.